-In addition, where data are available we present the indicator results by different stratifications in Ontario; sex, age groups, income, education and immigration levels, as well as urban and rural settings.
-The report states an increase/decrease or higher/lower result only when the 95% confidence intervals of the results do not overlap (i.e., when the differences in the results are statistically significant)
+In addition, where data are available we present the indicator results at the 76 sub-regional levels and by different stratifications in Ontario; sex, age groups, income, education and immigration levels, as well as urban and rural settings.
+The report states a difference, increase/decrease or higher/lower result only when the 95% confidence intervals of the compared results do not overlap (i.e., when the differences in the results are statistically significant).
+In the technical data table the values are highlighted when the confidence intervals of the results do not overlap of the reference points (see the details of the reference points for each stratification in the "Read me" tab of the technical supplement).